geopython/GeoHealthCheck/docs/install.rst

   # start web-app
   python3 GeoHealthCheck/app.py  # http://localhost:8000/

-  # when you are done, you can exit the virtualenv
+  # when you are done, you can exit the environment
-  deactivate
+  exit

 NB GHC supports internal scheduling, no cronjobs required.